mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 * Once you log into your account, you will be brought to your dashboard.
 From there, you will be able to see your to-do items.

+**Where can I find or track the status of my PO request?**

+* Log in to your account and you will see where the current status of your PO request is.
+If you have any questions, feel free to contact the Finance team in the messaging tool and we will respond within 24 hours.
+If you do not hear from us within the 24 hours, please give us a gentle nudge.

 **What are our standard payment terms?**

 * We pay vendors 30 days from the date of receipt of the invoice.

+**My vendor has reached out to me and is having issues with the portal.
+How can we help them?**

+* If your vendor is experiencing issues with the vendor portal, please have them contact support@accrualify.com and copy AP@mattermost.com.
+Our Accrualify is happy to help directly with your vendor to solve the issue.
+We want to make sure that your vendor’s experience with the portal is positive and seamless.

 **I'm lost and I don’t know where to start, please help!**